Cynth3tik/awesome/README.md

 *   [jeroensmeets/11t](https://github.com/jeroensmeets/11t) - 11t is an iOS and Android app for connecting to Mastodon, written in Flutter.
 11t lets you use any Mastodon instance.

 *   [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.

-## Rust

-*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

-*   [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

-*   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Shell